playframework/playframework/documentation/manual/gettingStarted/PlayConsole.md

 The SBT console is a development console based on sbt that allows you to manage a Play application’s complete development cycle.

-To launch the Play console, change to the directory of your project, and run SBT (or `activator` in place of the `sbt` command):
+To launch the Play console, change to the directory of your project, and run `sbt`:

 ```bash
 $ cd my-first-app